-Interest rates on short-term Treasury bills rose in Monday's auction, with the rate on three-month bills hitting its highest level in 16 months.
+Interest rates on short-term Treasury bills rose in Monday's auction with rates on six-month bills climbing to the highest level since August.

-The three-month rate was the highest since these bills averaged 0.185 percent on Aug.
-10, 2009.
-The six-month rate was the highest since these bills averaged 0.230 percent on May 17.
+The three-month rate was the highest since three-month bills averaged 0.115 percent two weeks ago on Feb.
+27. The six-month rate was the highest since these bills averaged 0.150 percent on Aug.
+1.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable-rate mortgages, held steady at 0.30 percent last week, unchanged from the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, was unchanged 0.18 percent, the same as the previous week.